pjBooms/Java-ReStart/README.md

 where URL has a form [BaseURL]/[AppName].

-First, the client asks the main class of an application then it downloads main class and loads it using a classloader that tries to emulate default JVM application classloader but instead of loading the classes from HDD it fetches them from URL using REST interface above.
+First, the client fetches an application descriptor, if a splash is scpecified in the descriptor the client downloads it and immediatly shows, then it downloads main class of the application and loads it using a classloader that tries to emulate default JVM application classloader but instead of loading the classes from HDD it fetches them from URL using REST interface above.
 This way, only required classes/resources are downloaded by the client and application starts right from the first downloaded main class.